Wrapper for Moku Compile

 Wrapper Implementation

-- Only one architecture should exist in your project, using either the CustomWrapper or CustomInstrument entity.
-If multiple architectures exist, the one that is synthesized could be potentially undefined.
+1. Only one architecture should exist in your project, using either the CustomWrapper or CustomInstrument entity.
+If multiple architectures exist, the one that is synthesized could be undefined.

 # CustomInstrument Architecture

 For Moku devices running MokuOS versions 4.1.1 and newer, the CustomInstrument entity can be used to define the architecture.
-This entity allows the use of status registers for the custom designs.
+This entity allows the use of status registers for Custom Instrument designs.

 # CustomWrapper Architecture

-For Moku device running MokuOS versions 4.0.3 and older, they require the legacy CustomWrapper to be defined in the architecture.
-Note that this wrapper architecture will be deprecated in future.
+For Moku devices running MokuOS versions 4.0.3 and older, the legacy CustomWrapper must be defined in the architecture.
+Note that this wrapper architecture will be deprecated in the future.
 While it is currently supported, we recommend updating projects to implement the CustomInstrument.

 # Wrapper Ports

-The details of input, output and clock use is platform specific.
+The details of input, output and clock use are platform specific.
 For details, see input and output.

 # Control Registers